 Speed of growth

 Another lesson from the model is that growth is far from linear, and the steps between phases do not happen at regular intervals.
 Many factors affect the speed of a company's growth, with one of the biggest influences being the industry's growth rate – it is much easier to grow your company at a fast pace in a fast-growing sector.
+That's good news for contract manufacturers - the market could be worth up to $2 trillion by 2030.

 Phases can be short or long.
 They typically take the form of a smooth, quiet period – where management practices and strategies are relatively constant, with seemingly little effort needed to keep the company on course for growth.
 This is followed by a period of upheaval, where radical change is necessary to keep growing or stay in business.